widberg/usercall.hpp/README.md

 - [X] Terminology consistent with IDA Pro
 - [X] Source code that demonstrates several undocumented tricks available in the [new MSVC preprocessor](https://docs.microsoft.com/en-us/cpp/preprocessor/preprocessor-experimental-overview?view=msvc-160)
 - [ ] Stack arguments
-- [ ] Fix line number shenanigans (kind of expected with this level of abuse of the preprocessor)
+- [ ] Line number shenanigans (kind of expected with this level of abuse of the preprocessor)

 ## Install